When producing music in your home studio, it’s important to find a quality audio interface.

 - Not good for multiple vocals/instruments at the same time

-Not only that, but the LED lights around the knobs that not only help you see them but brighten up the box.
+Not only that, but the LED lights around the knobs brighten up the box and make it easier for you to see them.

 This interface is perfect for beginners.
 This interface is straightforward and isn’t jam-packed with features and buttons.
 It comes with 2 XLR and TRS combo jacks on the front, and each side has a gain knob that goes up to 46dB.